discorb-lib/discorb/docs/application_command.md

 ## How do I register an application command?

+Write to a your script:
-Use {Discorb::Command::Handler.slash}, {Discorb::Command::Handler.slash_group} for slash commands, {Discorb::Command::Handler.user_command} for user menu commands, and {Discorb::Command::Handler.message_command} for message menu commands.
+- {Discorb::Command::Handler.slash}, {Discorb::Command::Handler.slash_group} for slash commands,
+- {Discorb::Command::Handler.user_command} for user menu commands,
+- {Discorb::Command::Handler.message_command} for message menu commands.

+And then run `discorb setup` to register your application commands.
+{file:docs/cli/setup.md Learn more about `discorb setup`}.

 ### Note